Jordyn Brooks: 2020

 Brooks was selected by the Seattle Seahawks in the first round with the 27th overall pick in the 2020 NFL draft.

 Brooks was named as the backup weakside linebacker to starter K. J. Wright to begin the season.
 Brooks ended up playing seven snaps in the team's Week 1 game against the Atlanta Falcons where he recorded his first career NFL tackle.
 Following the season-ending injury Bruce Irvin suffered after the team's Week 2 victory over the New England Patriots, the team announced that Brooks would replace Irvin as the starter.
 In a Week 13 game against the New York Giants, Brooks recorded 4 solo tackles and 6 assists, the most he had all season.
 He was the co-leader in tackles that game, with Jamal Adams also finishing with 10.
 In a Week 16 game against the Los Angeles Rams, Brooks recorded 7 solo tackles and 1 assist, leading the team with Adams and D. J. Reed.
 He ended his rookie season with a total of 57 total tackles, and 2 pass deflections.

 2021

 Brooks broke the Seahawks franchise record for most tackles in a season with 184 combined tackles.

 2022

 Following the Seahawks' 23–6 victory over the New York Jets in Week 17 of the 2022 season, it was announced that Brooks had suffered a torn ACL and was placed on injured reserve.
 He finished the season with a team-high 161 tackles, one sack, five passes defensed, and a forced fumble.

 Miami Dolphins

-On March 14, 2024, Brooks signed a three-year contract with the Miami Dolphins.
+On March 14, 2024, Brooks signed a three-year, $26.3 million contract with the Miami Dolphins.
 He started all 17 games in 2024, recording a team-leading 143 tackles, three sacks, and six passes defensed.

 In Week 8 of the 2025 season, Brooks recorded 10 tackles, three tackles for loss and a sack in a 34-10 win over the Atlanta Falcons, earning AFC Defensive Player of the Week.
+In Week 11, Brooks recorded 20 tackles in a 16-13 win over the Commanders, earning his second AFC Defensive Player of the Week of the season.
+Brooks ended the 2025 season with a league leading 183 tackles (99 solo).
+Brooks also became the fifth player since 2000 to reach 800 tackles in his first six NFL seasons, joining Roquan Smith, Patrick Willis, Luke Kuechly, and Foyesade Oluokun.

+On July 22, 2026, Brooks signed a three-year, $51.3 million extension, keeping him with the Dolphins through the 2029 season.